-Whether you are an experienced traveler with over 50 visa stamps on your passport or are boarding a long bus ride for the first time, meeting new people is always important and exciting.
+Whether you are an experienced traveller with over 50 visa stamps on your passport or are boarding a long bus ride for the first time, meeting new people is always important and exciting.

-No, don't give me that "I am my favorite company" crap, you are not schizophrenic and even if you are a severely introverted person, I know you do appreciate a good conversation in a foreign land where often your luggage becomes our (only) favorite contact.
+No, don't give me that "I am my favourite company" crap, even if you are a severely introverted person.
+I know you do appreciate a good conversation in a foreign land where often your luggage becomes your (only) favourite contact.

-So let's not beat around the bush any more, and let me help you become a better person (traveller).
+So let's not beat around the bush any more and let me help you become a better traveller.

-It might seem rather odd first, but try to incorporate your name in sentences.
-Especially if you are telling a travel related story, subtly mention your own name without making it too obvious.
+It might seem rather odd at first but try to incorporate your name into sentences.
+Especially if you are telling a travel-related story; subtly mention your own name without making it too obvious.
 Example, "Me and my friend had to run after a bus once, and I am no athlete.
 She kept screaming throughout, "Sreshtiiii FASTER!!"
 This way you don't sound like a salesman and also pass the test of not remaining a nameless stranger.

-No one likes that guy who has been everywhere, done everything, met Obama, had tea with Modi and stayed for an year at the Everest base camp.
-If you don't know that guy, I hate to break it to you, then it's you!
-Believe me no one really likes an over-achiever, especially an arrogant one who gets kicks out of rubbing other people.
-You might not be doing it intentionally, refer to first point for more insight.
+No one likes that person who has been everywhere, done everything, met Obama, had tea with Modi and stayed for a year at the Everest base camp.
+If you don't know that person, then I hate to break it to you, it's you!
+Believe me, no one really likes an over-achiever, especially an arrogant one who gets a kick out of boasting to other people.
+You might not be doing it intentionally, refer to the first point for more insight.

-I understand some of us have an inexhaustible need for sharing and also receiving.
-And for us another solo traveler is not that good an option.
-If the person is alone, the probability of him/her being an introvert is pretty high, and if you are an introvert yourself I can't imagine how much fun you will have.
-A group has variety, lesser probability of having awkward conversations and more fun.
+I understand some of us have an inexhaustible need for sharing and receiving.
+For introverts like us, hanging out with another solo traveller is not that good an option.
+If the person is alone, the probability of him/her being an introvert is pretty high and if you are an introvert yourself, I can't imagine how much fun you will have.
+A group has variety and so there's a lesser probability of having awkward conversations which means more fun.

 The what-when-where-how are important and relevant but genuinely irritating questions.
-Either find better ways to ask them or let the conversation unfold this information.
-But if you really really need to know then come up with a quirky way.
-Like, "I can't believe I've felt no rape threats till now, in Delhi I walk with a pepper spray in my hand."
+Either find better ways to ask them or let their conversation reveal this information.
+But if you really, really need to know then come up with a quirky way of asking them.

-Consider this a life advice in general, "Do unto others as you would have them do unto you".
-Pick up some interesting facts about the place, and listen intently when someone tells you their collection of trivia.
-If you decide to travel together all the way, have respect for food and lifestyle choices.
-If you are unaware of your culture, don't operate on the basis of stereotypes.
+Consider this a life advice in general, "Do unto others as you would have them do unto you."
+Pick up some interesting facts about the place you are in and listen intently when someone tells you about their collection of trivia.
+If you decide to travel together all the way, have respect for their food and lifestyle choices.
+If you are unaware of their culture, don't operate on the basis of stereotypes.
 Ask them.